bigcommerce/dev-docs/docs/api-docs/customers/customer-login-api.md

 ## Enable single sign-on

-To log a customer into their storefront account using the Customer Login API, your app needs to redirect the customer’s browser to the following access point URL: `https://storedomain.com/login/token/{token}`.
+To sign a customer in to their storefront account using the Customer Login API, your app needs to redirect the customer’s browser to the following access point URL: `https://storedomain.com/login/token/{token}`.

 The `{token}` parameter is the JWT containing the payload data signed by your app’s OAuth client secret.